Why the Act demands new compliance infrastructure

 - Q9 When was our risk management documentation last updated?

-- Third-party AI blind spots: Using AI features in SaaS products without understanding provider compliance status.
+- Third-party AI blind spots.
+Using AI features in SaaS products without an Article 25 vendor disclosure or a GPAI Code signature record.

 Use this checklist to prepare for regulatory inspection or third-party audit: